SUNET/docker-edusign-app/README.rst

 AUTHN_ATTRIBUTES_BANKID
     The attributes that are used to make sure that the identity used for signing is the same as the one used for authentication - when signing with BankID.

     Default: `urn:oid:1.2.752.29.4.13,personalIdentityNumber`

+AUTHN_ATTRIBUTES_FREJA
+    The attributes that are used to make sure that the identity used for signing is the same as the one used for authentication - when signing with Freja+.

+    Default: `urn:oid:1.2.752.29.4.13,personalIdentityNumber`